AlecGhost/lighter/README.md

 cargo install --path .
 ```

 Language servers are separate programs.
-Install the server for the language
-whose semantic highlighting you want.
+Install the server for the language whose semantic highlighting you want.

 ## Quick start

-If the matching language server is installed, include semantic information and
+If the matching language server is installed,
-expose the current directory as its workspace:
+expose the project directory as its workspace:

 ```sh
 lighter --project . src/main.rs